PingOne Advanced Identity Cloud

 You can customize user identities by adding your own attributes.
 This lets you store more useful information about each user such as the user’s department, cost centers, application preferences, device lists, and so on.

-Identity Cloud offers the following strategies to extend user identities:
+Advanced Identity Cloud offers the following strategies to customize user identities:

 You can create new custom attributes directly on user identities.
-Custom attributes must be prefixed with custom_; for example, custom_department.
+Custom attributes on user identities must be prefixed with custom_; for example, custom_department.

-Identity Cloud does not support searching on custom attributes, which can sometimes render an environment unresponsive.
-Instead, if you need to make a particular attribute searchable, use an indexed extension attribute.
-Refer to Use general purpose extension attributes.
+Advanced Identity Cloud does not support searching on user identity custom attributes, which can sometimes render an environment unresponsive.
+Instead, if you need to make a particular user identity attribute searchable, use an indexed extension attribute.
+Learn more in Customize user identities using general purpose extension attributes.

-1. In the Identity Cloud admin UI, click Native Consoles > Identity Management.
+1. In the Advanced Identity Cloud admin UI, click Native Consoles > Identity Management.

 2. In the IDM admin UI, go to Configure > Managed Objects.